🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Co-Founder / CTO

-As a content marketer, you know the struggle to create solid briefs is real.
+As a content marketing professional, you know the struggle to create solid content briefs is real.
 You've been there, spending hours upon hours researching keywords, digging through top-ranking posts, outlining every little section and subsection.

 And after all that work, your briefs still feel...incomplete.
 Like they're missing that special something – a unique perspective.

-The traditional brief creation process is fundamentally flawed.
+The traditional brief and content creation process is fundamentally flawed.
 It's tedious and repetitive and often produces underwhelming results.

-Today, I want to help you ditch the old ways and embrace a modern content briefing strategy full of strategic guidance, not just keywords and outlines.
-I will break down ten proven strategies for revolutionizing your brief creation process.
-Let’s go!
+Today, I want to help you ditch the old ways and embrace a modern content briefing strategy full of strategic guidance, not just target keywords and outlines.
+I will break down ten proven strategies for revolutionizing your brief and content creation process.
+Let's go!

 What works in terms of content briefs?